Understanding Signature Forgery: Types, Prevention, and Legal Solutions

 1. What are the types of signature forgeries?

-There are three types of signature forgeries: freehand simulation, trace-over fraud, blind forgery, and electronic forgery.
+The types of signature forgeries are: freehand simulation, trace-over fraud, blind forgery, and electronic forgery.

 2. How do you identify a signature forgery?